butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 * Checking all your local model's new version from Civitai
 * Download a new version directly into SD model folder (with info+preview)
 * Modified Built-in "Extra Network" cards, to add the following buttons on each card:
-  - 🖼️: Modified "replace preview" text into this icon
   - 🌐: Open this model's Civitai url in a new tab
   - 💡: Add this model's trigger words to prompt
-  - 🏷️: Use this model's preview image's prompt
+  - 🏷: Use this model's preview image's prompt
-* Above buttons support thumbnail mode of Extra Network
-* Option to always show additional buttons, to work with touchscreen.

 # Install
 Go to SD webui's extension tab, go to `Install from url` sub-tab.